UPPER SCHOOL COUNCILS, CLUBS, AND LEADERSHIP OPPORTUNITIES

 Students qualify on the basis of four criteria.
-Deficiency in any of the four criteria may result in non-selection.
+Deficiency in any of the four criteria below may result in nonselection.

 YOUTH LEADERSHIP WALTON

 Youth Leadership Walton is a program sponsored by the Walton County Chamber and is available to students beginning in the junior year.
 Students who apply and are selected to be a part of Youth Leadership Walton, participate in leadership training with students from the other member high schools in the county.
-During the junior year, students receive CEO level leadership training through the UGA JW Fanning Institute.
-The 7 training sessions include topics such as Effective Communication & Time Management, Decision Making & Managing Conflict and Social and Financial Skills.
-During the senior year, the training focus is shifted to Community Awareness with topics such as Public Safety & Economic Development.
+During the junior year, students receive CEO-level leadership training through the UGA JW Fanning Institute.
+The seven training sessions include topics such as Effective Communication and Time Management, Decision Making and Managing Conflict, and Social and Financial Skills.
+During the senior year, the training focus is shifted to Community Awareness with topics such as Public Safety and Economic Development.
 Students are eligible to apply during the spring of their sophomore year.